bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 * Maintains Fairness

 The "Round-Robin" is more fair than the MLFQ, but the MLFQ uses some neat tricks to strike a balance between fairness and wait-times.
-To ensure fairness (and prevent the inverse of the above happening; that is longer processes just sitting around forever as short processes get continuously picked and executed), several techniques are employed, such as allowing more execution time for lower priority queues, and shaking up the whole priority queue every now and then and have all the processes have a chance to execute before reprioritizing them.
+To ensure fairness (and prevent the inverse of the above happening; that is, longer processes just sitting around forever as short processes get continuously picked and executed), several techniques are employed, such as allowing more execution time for lower priority queues, and shaking up the whole priority queue every now and then and have all the processes have a chance to execute before reprioritizing them.

 Another technique is to gradually increase priority for processes that have been waiting to be executed so that these processes do not become "*CPU-starved*", a state which a process does not ever receive the CPU execution time it needs to complete.